 #Women Informed Supported Empowered

-Conflicts of interest and well-funded marketing campaigns have created an imbalance of information — promoting a one-sided story of benefits while ignoring or downplaying harms.
+Conflicts of interest and well-funded marketing campaigns have created an imbalance of information — promoting a one-sided story of “life-saving” benefits of mammography while ignoring or downplaying serious harms.

 Inspired by thousands of women’s personal experiences and shocking discoveries following a diagnosis of DCIS, also known as “Stage Zero” Breast Cancer, #BeWISE seeks to spare thousands of women world-wide annually from harm due to being uninformed or misinformed.

 #BeWISE utilizes videos and info-graphics to break down real science into simple, no-nonsense chunks.

 Women are encouraged to become their own best health-care advocates by being well-informed on the following topics: